Webflow sync, pageviews & more.

 TL;DR

-1. Upload the Image to Webflow
+1. Upload the Image to the Webflow Asset Manager

 • Scroll to the Open Graph Settings section.